deleonab/DockerEssentials/multi-container-app.md

 ```
 ## VOLUMES ARE USED TO SHARE CONTENT BETWEEN MANY CONTAINERS
 ## They make a live connection between the directory of a host and a container
+-- We shall do this by exposing a volume in our docker-compose.yml file